frankxw/cel/README.md

 Run `premake.bat` and then open the solution in the `build/` folder.

 # Running Tests
-Once built, navigate to `bin/[Debug|Release]/` and run `TestMain`.
-On a terminal shell you can run `nc localhost 8070` and anything you type will be echoed back.
+Once built, navigate to `bin/[Debug|Release]/` and run `EchoServer`.
+In a shell you can run `nc localhost 8070` and anything you type will be echoed back.